Codecademy/docs/content/lua/concepts/tables/terms/remove/remove.md

 ---
-Title: 'remove()'
+Title: '.remove()'
-Description: 'Removes a value from a table.'
+Description: 'Removes and returns the element at a specified position from a table (array).'
 Subjects:
   - 'Computer Science'
   - 'Game Development'